 Spring Semester II

 Investigating Journalism JOUR-UA 501 No prerequisites.
 For the Journalism major and the prospective Journalism major.
-Offered only in the Fall term.

 This is Journalism’s gateway course, a lecture centered on articles and primary historical documents that have had profound impact on the course of American Journalism as practiced today.
 In addition, recitation sections will meet once a week for further discussion of the readings and the writing of a series of essays designed to assess students’ understanding of important journalistic concepts and practices, as well as their potential as writers and reporters preparing for leadership in the field.